songzhg/RLOP/README.md

 - **For some examples in RLOP**: RLOP implements some benchmark problems in reinforcement learning, optimization, and planning/search and provides examples demonstrating how to solve these problems using the algorithms integrated within RLOP.
 Some examples need extra libraries.
 To run these examples, please intall the necessary libraries that the examples depend on.

   - **Lunar lander:** A Python-based Gymnasium enviroment.
-Please install Gymnasium and pybind11 according to the instructions above.
+Please install libtorch, Gymnasium and pybind11 according to the instructions above.

   - **Snake:** A video game for reinforcement learning and planning/search.
 Please install SFML (Simple and Fast Multimedia Library) according to https://www.sfml-dev.org/tutorials/2.6/ to enable the graphics display.

+## Run Examples

+RLOP provides several examples demonstrating how to solve these problems using the algorithms integrated within RLOP.
+For the details of each examples including requirements and running, please refer to the links in the Table of Examples below.

-# Implemented Algorithms
+## Implemented Algorithms

 | **Algorithm**                         | **Type** |
 | ---------------------------           | ----------------------|